Lie coalgebras and rational homotopy theory II: Hopf invariants: Applications and open questions

-If $G$ is a Lie group, then it is rationally homotopy equivalent to a generalized Eilenberg-MacLane space.
-It is formal, and its rational cohomology algebra is graded free on odd-dimensional generators.
-By \refL{BTV=V}, $\E(G) \simeq V$, where $V$ is the vector space of generators of the cohomology ring included as weight one cocycles.
-The associated Hopf invariants, which are complete if $G$ is simply-connected, are just evaluation of cohomology classes, reflecting the standard fact that the homotopy groups of an Eilenberg-MacLane space map isomorphically to their Hurewicz image.
+Here $H$ and $G$ are $H$-spaces, $i$ is a map of $H$-spaces, and $G/H$ is defined as the homotopy fiber of $Bi$, which models the corresponding homogeneous space when $i$ is an inclusion of Lie groups.
+Rationally an $H$-space is a generalized Eilenberg-MacLane space, which is formal with free rational cohomology algebra.
+By \refL{BTV=V}, we have for example that $\E(G) \simeq V_{G}$, where $V_{G}$ is the vector space of indecomposables, represented as weight one cocycles.
+The associated Hopf invariants are simply evaluation of these cohomology classes, as expected in the Eilenberg-MacLane setting.